rtcharity/resources.eahub.org/content/events/social.md

 * Explain the purpose of the event, and some guidelines if you feel that would be useful for your group.
 * Here are some sample guidelines: <a target="_blank" href="https://docs.google.com/document/d/1B53j74CbdoPMlGi9-6eetl4EyHkcKqcSgEsp2KZANnA/edit#">EA Christchurch</a> (text to read out), <a target="_blank" href="https://drive.google.com/open?id=1Q1ST9f9JyQ1lwDhZgrVPTZ2tyeTgU_MyTSanwOCoBr8">EA UQ</a> (slides).
-* Since we are actively looking for disagreements, the guidelines may set the stage for productive disagreement between participants, and avoid conversations that cause some members to be uncomfortable.
-You may also wish to look over <a target="_blank" href="https://resources.eahub.org/events/articles/discussion-tips#guidelines">guidelines for discussion groups</a> for advice on how to moderate discussions if needed.
+* Since we are actively looking for disagreements, the guidelines may set the stage for productive disagreement between participants and allow participants to avoid conversations that cause discomfort You may also wish to look over <a target="_blank" href="https://resources.eahub.org/events/articles/discussion-tips#guidelines">guidelines for discussion groups</a> for advice on how to moderate discussions if needed.
 * Use the method chosen to get people into pairs.
 Let people know how long each conversation will be.
 * Let people know when they have 1 minute remaining, and ask them to share what they’ve learnt from the conversation.
 * Repeat.
-* At the end of the event, you may wish to call the whole group together and people to share if they changed their mind on particular questions and why.
+* At the end of the event, you may wish to call the whole group together, and people to share if they changed their mind on particular questions and why.

 <a name="wyr"></a>
 ## EA “Would You Rather”